HaitamBasioni/QA-Automation-Bootcamp/JavaScript/DOM/Visual Overload exc/README.md

 - When you test Ted, it should say “Hmm, someone already claimed this reservation”
 - If you try a different name, it should say “You have no reservation”

+Visual Overload Extension
+===
+Display a message below the boxes that says “Nice job!” if all the boxes are the same color.